insightbuilder/codeai_fusion/tts_n_stt/README.md

 uv run stt_app.py

-text to

 ## text to speech with simpler pydub

 - text_to_mp3.py gives the speech file

-- Use the above to get synthetic speech, which is then used for speech to text in json format using stt_app.py
+- Use the above to get synthetic speech, which is then used for speech to text in json format using stt_app.py(use mp3_to_srt.py directly)

 - subtitles.srt is recieved in JSon Format. renamed it

-## Use the JSON to SRT converter:
+## Use the mp3 to SRT converter using mp3_to_srt.py:

--
+Ideally you will have your mp3 file.
+You will want to transcribe that.

+- uv run mp3_to_srt.py your_voice.mp3 description_subs.srt

+The above command will do the needful.